needle-mirror/com.unity.ui.builder/Documentation~/FeatureList.md

 1. Can shift+click to select multiple elements.
 1. Can ctrl+click to select an additional element.
 1. Can drag element(s) onto other elements in the Hierarchy to re-parent. `Tested`
-1. Can drag element(s) between other elements to reorder, with live preview in the Canvas. `Tested`
+1. Can drag element(s) between other elements to reorder, with live preview in the Canvas of the new location as a yellow line. `Tested`
 1. Can drag element(s) onto other elements in the Viewport to re-parent. `Tested`
 1. Elements are displayed using their #name in blue.
 If they have no name, they are displayed using their C# type in white. `Tested`
 1. You can always show the C# type of an element, even if it has a #name, by enabling the **Type** option from the `...` options menu in the top right of the Hierarchy pane.